spring-ai-community/mcp-annotations/README.md

 4. **Progress** - For handling progress notifications during long-running operations

 Each operation type has both synchronous and asynchronous implementations, allowing for flexible integration with different application architectures.

-### (DEPRECATED) Spring Integration Module (mcp-annotations-spring)

-The Spring integration module provides seamless integration with Spring AI and Spring Framework applications.
-It handles Spring-specific concerns such as AOP proxies and integrates with Spring AI's model abstractions.

 ## Key Components